aws-samples/ecs-deep-learning-workshop/README.md

 $ docker ps
 </pre>

 On the left hand side, you'll find two containers that are running.
 One for our mxnet container, and one for the amazon-ecs-agent.
-Note down the CONTAINER_ID of the mxnet image as connect into this specific container.
-To drop into a shell, execute the /bin/bash command like this:
+Note down the CONTAINER_ID of the mxnet image so we can open a bash shell like this:

 <pre>
 $ docker exec -it <b><i>CONTAINER_ID</i></b> /bin/bash